Pixel-Inconsistency Modeling for Image Manipulation Localization: Experiments and Results

-F1-score is the most popular metric in this field \cite{ying2023learning, qi2022principled, rao2022towards, dong2013casia}.
-In Table~\ref{f1_table}, our method achieves the best detection F1-score on seven datasets and the second-best performance on two datasets.
-In comparison to MVSS-Net++ \cite{dong2022mvss}, the proposed method achieves close to 5$\%$ average F1-score improvement, going from 28.4$\%$ to 33.3$\%$.
-In Table~\ref{iou_table}, our method consistently achieves the best or second-best detection performance on unseen testing datasets.
+F1-score is the most widely used metric in this field \cite{ying2023learning, qi2022principled, rao2022towards, dong2013casia}.
+In Table~\ref{f1_table}, our method achieves the best detection F1-score on six datasets and the second-best performance on two datasets.
+In comparison to the state-of-the-art method TruFor \cite{guillaro2023trufor}, the proposed Pixel-Inconsistency Modelling (PIM) method demonstrates superior forgery localization F1-scores across nine datasets, with an average improvement of 2.3$\%$ average F1-score improvement, increasing from 31.0$\%$ to 33.3$\%$.
+In Table~\ref{iou_table}, our method Pixel-Inconsistency Modelling (PIM) consistently achieves the best or second-best detection performance on unseen testing datasets.
 Even though the 11 unseen datasets exhibit diverse distributions, our method's average IoU score outperform all previous approaches by a significant margin.
-The superiority of the proposed method can be attributed to its ability to capture pixel inconsistency artifacts and neighboring context, which serve as a common fingerprint across different forgery datasets.
+The superiority of the proposed method can be attributed to its ability to capture pixel inconsistency artifacts, which serve as a common fingerprint across different forgery datasets.

-\textbf{Pixel-level evaluation at different thresholds.} The determination of threshold values is crucial for the final localization performance \cite{dong2022mvss}.
-We assess the effectiveness of our model's forgery localization across a range of threshold values from 0.1 to 0.9.
-We classify a pixel as a forgery if its predicted probability exceeds the specified threshold.
-Fig.~\ref{threshold} presents the average localization performance on the 11 unseen datasets using F1, MCC, and IoU metrics.
-Namely, we plot the average results under the cross-dataset setting with varying thresholds.
-Our proposed method consistently outperforms existing models across all thresholds, underscoring its superiority regardless of the threshold selection.

-We observe that most detectors' performance continuously decreases with higher threshold values.
-This phenomenon may be attributed to subtle artifacts in challenging forgery regions, where detectors struggle to make confident decisions, resulting in reduced true positives (TP) at higher thresholds.
-This finding indicates the importance of selecting a lower threshold when deploying a forgery detector in real-world scenarios.

 \textbf{Image-level evaluation.} In this subsection, we further evaluate the image-level forgery detection under cross-dataset evaluation.
 Ideally, the tampering probability map should all be zero for a pristine real image.
 To this end, we employ maximum pooling on the tampering probability map and utilize the resulting output score as the overall prediction for the input image \cite{rao2022towards}.
 We present the key metric F1 score in Table \ref{f1_img}.
 We highlight the best results in bold and underline the second-best results.
 Notably, our method achieves the top-2 image-level detection performance on eight datasets: NIST, CASIAv1+, DEF-12k, IMD, Carvalho, In-the-Wild, Korus, and WildWeb.
 Even in cases where our method ranks 6th on the COVER dataset and 5th on the IFC datasets, it closely approaches the best detection results (\textbf{COVER}: \underline{Ours: .655} v.s. \underline{Best: .671}; \textbf{IFC}: \underline{Ours: .458} v.s. \underline{Best: .472}).
 Our method achieves the best average results, demonstrating its outstanding forgery detection generalization performance.